 My credit score is consistently being monitored because I'm in the prime of my career and am paranoid about identity theft.
 Spending several hundred dollars a year for the piece of mind that my financial information is correct and not being tampered with is worth it.
 If I was retired and have multiple-millions of dollars in the bank, I would care a little less, because I don't need credit.
 However, I would still monitor my scores because of identity theft.

-Stay vigilant readers and sign-up for your free credit check score with TransUnion.
-It’s free and could really make a difference to your finances and even your love life.
 You need to check your score at least once a year so you know how you whether you are safe and whether you need to improve.
-Don’t be naive to think that the government and businesses you deal with have your best interest at heart.
+You can check your credit score for free online or with certain credit cards that provide the service.
+Don't be naive to think that the government and businesses you deal with have your best interest at heart.
 It just takes one bad move to ruin your finances.